 Quickbooks for a Property Management Chart of Accounts

 Quickbooks probably comes to mind for your own business’ financials.
 This flexible software includes templates that work for most businesses, and it can be integrated with other tools.
-If you’re using a property management software solution with an open API, you can integrate Quickbooks directly into that tool.
+If you’re using a property management software solution with an open API, you can integrate QuickBooks directly into that tool.

-It’s important to keep in mind, however, that Quickbooks auto-populates their charts of accounts and is best suited for your internal company financials versus accounting for the properties you manage.
+It’s important to keep in mind, however, that QuickBooks auto-populates their charts of accounts and is best suited for your internal company financials versus accounting for the properties you manage.
 You may have to spend some time tweaking it to meet the needs of a property management company.

 Using Buildium for a Property Management Chart of Accounts